zulip/zulip/docs/production/email-gateway.md

     1 hostname.example.com
     ```

-1. Login to your Zulip server; the remaining steps all happen there.
+1. Log in to your Zulip server; the remaining steps all happen there.

 1. Add `, zulip::postfix_localmail` to `puppet_classes` in
    `/etc/zulip/zulip.conf`.
 A typical value after this change is: